felipestanzani/next-intl-hlpr/README.md

 - The extension detects the structure automatically (`auto` mode prioritizes folder mode) or uses the configured mode.
 - A workspace folder must be open in VS Code.
 - JSON files must be valid (malformed JSON will trigger an error notification).
-- The extension uses `jsonc-parser` for robust JSON parsing.
-If building from source, ensure `jsonc-parser` is installed (`npm install jsonc-parser`).

 ## Extension Settings